amanb2000/Paciscor/README.md

 ### D: Validation

 Goal: (1) Create a validation set comprised of `>= 5` flyers and their corresponding CSV outputs.
 (2) Create a script that takes a full algorithm/pipeline as input and then grades the algorithm on the aforementioned validation set.

+# Optimization Strategy

+## 1: Back-Trace the Algorithm's Mistakes on the Validation Set

+* If the error was on the NLP, use some smart regex to account for that.

+## 2: Optimize Relevant Hyperparameters using a Juiced Up Computer (Google or Otherwise)

+* Image pre-processing optimized based on final accuracy on training set.
+* OCR hyperparameter optimization.
+* etc.

+## 3: Contact Experts

+* Jad Ghalini.
+* Robert.
+* Hersh.
+* Reddit.

+## 4: Use the Help to Expand our Validation Set

+This directly helps our final results in that we can have 100% accurate rows in our final product.
+We can also use it to make sure we are not overfitting and to help with the backtracking.

+# Questions

+* See if we can actually access the file names - if we can, then we can do away with the red bars that contain the information about the date.